MicrosoftDocs/visualstudio-docs/docs/data-tools/add-new-data-sources.md

 ## Prerequisites

-- An application that implements Windows Forms or Windows Presentation Format (WPF) objects that target the .NET Framework.
+- An application that implements Windows Forms or Windows Presentation Format (WPF) objects that target .NET Framework.
 You can create this type of application by using a template in Visual Studio when your installation includes the **.NET Desktop development** workload.
-For more information, see [Modify Visual Studio workloads, components, and language packs](../install/modify-visual-studio).
+For more information, see [Modify Visual Studio workloads, components, and language packs](../install/modify-visual-studio.md).

    > [!IMPORTANT]
    > The features described in this article aren't supported for **.NET Core** development for WPF or Windows Forms.